OpenIndiana/oi-docs/docs/community-hcl/components.md

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-For a number of NICs, which are not currently supported "out of the box" by the illumos kernel or OpenIndiana distribution, over 30 open-sourced drivers covering many more chipsets and NIC models are available as part of the separate "Free NIC drivers for OpenSolaris" project by Masayuki Murayama and generally do just work on OpenIndiana (binaries are available as part of the source code tarballs, but you're encouraged to recompile them with GLDv3 Makefile's on OpenIndiana, see details on <a href="http://freenicdrivers.la.coocan.jp/">the project's web page</a>).
+For a number of NICs, which are not currently supported "out of the box" by the illumos kernel or OpenIndiana distribution, over 30 open-sourced drivers covering many more chipsets and NIC models are available as part of the separate "Free NIC drivers for OpenSolaris" project by Masayuki Murayama and generally do just work on OpenIndiana (binaries are available as part of the source code tarballs, but you're encouraged to recompile them with GLDv3 Makefile's on OpenIndiana, see details on [the project's web page](http://freenicdrivers.la.coocan.jp/)).
 </div>

 NIC                                                  | Works (yes/no)  | Notes                  | Driver | Contributor